rackspace/php-opencloud/docs/userguide/servers.md

 (Note: it is not recommended that you print out the root password because of security risks.
 This is only provided as an example.)

 When you create a new server on the Rackspace public cloud, you can also associate it with one or more isolated networks.
 For more information, see [Working with Cloud Networks](networks.md).

+### Rebuilding an existing server

+"Rebuilding" a server is nearly identical to creating one; you must supply an Image object and a Flavor object, and the server is rebuilt using those parameters.
+You can also change the server's name as part of the rebuild.
+The primary difference between a create and a rebuild is that, in the rebuild, the server's IP address(es) are retained (when the server is created, new IP addresses are assigned).

+To rebuild a server:

+    $server = $compute->Server('abaf0...');     // existing server
+    $server->Rebuild(array(
+        'name' => 'A Bigger Server', // name is not required on rebuild 'flavor' => $compute->Flavor(4),
+        'image' => $compute->Image('c195ef3b-9195-4474-b6f7-16e5bd86acd0')));

 ### Updating a server